-Located in Los Angeles, the city that the world watches to detect the shape of the future, UCLA is generally considered one of the world's preeminent sociology departments.
+Located in Los Angeles, the city that the world watches to detect the shape of the future, UCLA is considered one of the world's preeminent sociology departments.

 Our home base -- Los Angeles -- is an extraordinarily dynamic social setting and a rich laboratory for sociological research.
 If Chicago was the city that nourished the sociological imagination for much of the twentieth century, Los Angeles is arguably its successor.
 The city's unparalleled levels of ethnic diversity, social and political experimentation, and diverse urban life provide endless stimulation for sociological eyes.

-Our recent Ph.D. students are now teaching at the world's leading universities including Michigan, Wisconsin, Chicago, Yale, and Berkeley, along with some of the very finest liberal arts colleges.
+Our recent Ph.D. students are now teaching at the world's leading universities including Michigan, Wisconsin, Chicago, Yale, Penn, and Berkeley, along with some of the very finest liberal arts colleges.

 Our undergraduates have excelled in business, academia, the non-profit sector, public service, and the professions.